Personal Pronouns

 Personalpronomen

 9 pronouns.
-Notice: sie means she, they, AND formal you (when capitalized)!
+Notice: sie means she, they, and formal you (when capitalized)!

 | German | English | When to use |